aaronpmishkin/website/index.md

 # About
 @@

 I am a first-year PhD student in the Department of Computer Science at Stanford University.
-I previously completed my master's in computer science at the University of British Columbia, where I was advised by [Mark Schmidt](https://www.cs.ubc.ca/~schmidtm/).
 My research interests are in optimization for machine learning.

+Previously, I completed a master's in computer science at the University of British Columbia, where I was advised by [Mark Schmidt](https://www.cs.ubc.ca/~schmidtm/).

+I am supported by an NSF GRF and an NSERC PGS D.

 @@short
 # Recent Activities